COVID-19 Office Safety Guidelines

 - We have hand sanitizer in the reception area that we will ask you to use when you enter the office.
 You will also find some throughout the office for you to use as needed.

-- We have installed sneeze guards in multiple areas of the office.
+- We have installed sneeze guards in the front reception area of the office.

 - We have installed air purifiers with medical grade HEPA 13 filters in each patient treatment room and other areas of the office that are designed to increase air flow and remove aerosols, which include virus carriers.